rockdev055/chakra-ui/README.md

 </p>
 <br />

-Chakra UI provides a set of accessible, reusable and composable React components that make it super easy to create websites and apps.
+Chakra UI provides a set of accessible, reusable, and composable React components that make it super easy to create websites and apps.

 ## Looking for the documentation? 📝